-Volt’s website gives you an indication of what to expect from its cool-looking new Infinity two-wheeler.
+Volt’s website gives you an indication of what to expect from its cool-looking new Infinity electric bike.
 "We don’t make e-bikes that look too electric" it says, as you pick over the fascinating history of this innovative British brand.
 It also gives you a great idea of what to expect from this latest addition to the growing range of Volt e-bikes.

 The Infinity does indeed look like a proper bike, and the Volt designers have done a commendable job of making an aesthetically pleasing machine.
 This is despite the fact that it features the usual frame mounted battery pack and electric motor at the crank combination that defines many e-bike designs.

 The company has opted to build the Infinity around two core elements; the Shimano 250W crankdrive motor and its associated Steps operating technology, which delivers 15.5mph or 25kmh tops.
 It also adapts assistance dynamically, depending on your requirements.

 Interestingly, there’s a new LS version of this bike, a two-wheeler that's a slight variation on the theme of the base Infinity model, but features most of the same components such as 700cc wheels, Schwalbe puncture resistant tyres and SR Suntour NCX suspension.

 The all-important battery, meanwhile, is a 36V standard 418Wh lithium-polymer affair from Sony and, in theory at least, delivers up to 70 miles from one charge using the Eco PAS mode.
 It’s a heady cocktail of quality components.

 The biggest difference with the LS though is the step-through frame, which Volt says is smaller and lower than the original.
 That should make it more appealing to people who’ve found the original incarnation a bit big or don’t like the imposing crossbar.